TurboGears/Ming/docs/odm.rst

 User.email attribute Ming, will throw an AttributeError as it ensures that only properties that are not Missing are mapped as attributes to the class.

-This brings us to the :class:`ming.orm.property.FieldPropertyWithMissingNone` property type.
+This brings us to the :class:`ming.odm.property.FieldPropertyWithMissingNone` property type.
 This allows you to mimic the behavior that you commonly find in a SQL solution.
 An indexed and unique field that is also allowed to be NULL or in this case Missing.
 A classic example would be a product database where you